Rajinder06074/Assignment-1/README.md

 ## How to Run

-"""
+# Task - 2
-# Task 2
+# Full Name Greeting Program

-Write a Python program that does the following:
+This Python program:

-1. Take a user's first name and last name as input.
+- Takes the user's first name and last name as input
-2. Concatenates the first name and last name into a full name.
+- Combines them into a full name
-3. Prints a personalized greeting message using the full name.
+- Prints a personalized greeting message

-"""
+## Example

-## Take first name and last name
+Input:
-first_name = input("Enter your first name: ")    # Enter your first name: Rajinder
+- First name: Rajinder
-last_name = input("Enter your last name: ")      # Enter your last name: Kamboj
+- Last name: Kamboj

-## Print personalized greeting message
+Output:

-print(f"Hello, {first_name} {last_name}!
-Welcome to Python programming.")
+Hello, Rajinder Kamboj!
+Welcome to Python programming

-# Hello, Rajinder Kamboj!
-Welcome to Python programming.
+## How to Run